-I, Laurence Sookochoff, of the city of Vancouver, in the Province of British Columbia, do hereby certify:
+I, Laurence Sookochoff, of the City of Vancouver, in the Province of British Columbia, do hereby certify:

-That I am a Consulting Geologist with offices at Suite 1027-510 West Hastings St., Vancouver, V6B 1L8
+That I am a Consulting Geologist and principal of Sookochoff Consultants Inc. with offices at 317-2120 West 44th Avenue, Vancouver, BC V6M 2G2.

-I further certify that:
+I, Laurence Sookochoff, further certify that:

-- 1. I am a graduate of the University of British Columbia (1966) and hold a B.Sc. degree in Geology. - 2.
-I have been practicing my profession for the past twenty-nine years. - 3.
-I am registered, and in good standing, with, the Association of Professional Engineers of British Columbia. - 4.
-Information for the accompanying report was obtained from sources cited under Selected References and from the completion of the 1996 exploration program on the S Claim Group.
+- 1) I am a graduate of the University of British Columbia (1966) and hold a B.Sc. degree in Geology. - 2) I have been practicing my profession for the past thirty-five years. - 3) I am registered and in good standing with the Association of Professional Engineers and Geoscientists of British Columbia. - 4) The information for this report is based on information as itemized in the Selected Reference section of this report and from work the writer has completed on the S claim group ground from 1980 to June, 2001.